Journal of Samuel Kiechel

 Kortrijk, 1545

-The group left Kortrijk on 30 November and travelled all day.
-The landscape along their route mainly consisted of woodland and was very wet and mossy.
-The travellers could not find any food for their horses as they rode through deserted villages and past untended fields.
-The messenger was very worried, as this area was ideal for an ambush.
-Eventually, the three men arrived safely in Ghent in the evening.
+The three men stayed overnight and left Kortrijk the next morning.
+They travelled all day through damp, moss-covered woodland.
+The travellers could not find any food for their horses as they rode past deserted villages and neglected fields.
+The messenger was very worried, as this area was perfect for an ambush.
+Eventually, Samuel Kiechel and his companions arrived safely in Ghent in the evening.

 Illustrations & References